Table of Contents

 You must select a PI and an approver from the available list

 Unless you have chosen FACULTY, you must select both a PI, for organizational purposes, and an approver for the account.
 When you select your PI, the list of approvers is populated.
-This will either be the PI herself, a list of designated lab managers, or both.
+This will either be the PI, a list of designated lab managers, or both.
 If your PI does not appear on the list, they will need to sign up for an account in order to sponsor other accounts under their lab group.

 Passwords are not collected by this application.
 Passwords are "reset" after account creation.

-In the old RC Account Tool, you selected your password in the signup forms.
-To improve security, your account is created with a random password and, upon completion of the request, you will use the password reset tool to set your initial password.
+To improve security and reduce error, your account is created with a random password and, upon completion of the request, you will use the password reset tool to set your initial password.
 You will receive an email once your account has been created with links and instructions to do so.

 Select only those instruments and access grants that you need in the near future